PratikWayase/system-design-Handbook/README.md

 - **DNS Servers** act as the librarians who know the exact location of every book.
 They guide you to the nearest library (edge server) that has the book you’re looking for.

+###### HOW CDNs reduce latency and balance network loads:

+**Reducing Latency**

+Geographic Distribution: CDNs have servers located all around the world.
+When you request a webpage, the CDN directs you to the nearest server, reducing the distance the data has to travel.
+Caching: CDNs store copies of popular content on these servers.
+So, if many people are requesting the same page, the CDN can quickly serve it from the local server, instead of fetching it from the origin server, which can be far away.